Each time the temperatures soar the employees in municipal water departments cringe as water consumption increases.

 The dry layer on top of the moist soil will slow down evaporation.

-Linda Tomlinson is a local horticulturalist who can be can contacted at email@example.com.
+Linda Tomlinson is a horticulturalist and educator living in Rocky Mountain House.
+You can contact her at email@example.com